-- Osteosarcoma and Ewing sarcoma are two of the most common types of bone cancer and mostly occur in children and young adults.
+- Osteosarcoma and Ewing sarcoma.
+These are two of the most common types of bone cancer and mainly occur in children and young adults.

-- Chondrosarcoma is cancer of the cartilage and is more common in adults.
+- Chondrosarcoma.
+Chondrosarcoma is cancer of the cartilage and is more common in adults.

-- Chordoma is a type of bone cancer that typically starts in the lower spinal cord.
+- Chordoma.
+This is a type of bone cancer that typically starts in the lower spinal cord.

 Rarely, soft tissue sarcomas begin in the bone, including:

-- Malignant fibrous histiocytoma (MFH), which makes up less than 1% of bone tumors and is usually found in adults.
+- Malignant fibrous histiocytoma (MFH).
+MFH makes up less than 1% of bone tumors and is usually found in adults.
 An arm or leg, especially around the knee joint, is the most common place for MFH to appear.

-- Fibrosarcoma is also more common among adults, particularly during middle age, and most often begins in the thighbone.
+- Fibrosarcoma.
+This type of soft tissue sarcoma is also more common among adults, particularly during middle age.
+It most often begins in the thighbone.

-- Paget’s disease of the bone generally occurs in older adults and involves the overgrowth of bony tissue.
+- Paget’s disease of the bone.
+This disease generally occurs in older adults and involves the overgrowth of bony tissue.

 This section contains information about primary bone cancer (cancer that begins in the bone).
 However, it is much more common for bones to be the site of metastasis (spread) from other cancers, such as breast, lung, or prostate cancer.
 Cancer that started in another area of the body and has spread to the bone is called metastatic cancer, not bone cancer.
 For example, lung cancer that has spread to the bone is called metastatic lung cancer.